haghard/sport-center/README.md

 Sport Center
 ================
-SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) following a Event Sourcing based approach.
+SportCenter is a POC reactive applications based on microservices architecture built on top of [Akka](akka.io) used Distributed Domain Driven Design approach.

-### Reactive application, Event Sourcing, Microservice architecture what and why shortly ###
+### Reactive application with Microservice architecture and Distributed Domain Driven Design what and why shortly ###
 Event Sourcing is about capturing sequence of event in journal.
 Each transaction/event is being recorded.
 State is recreated by replaying all the transactions/events.

 Add more....